-Suspension - Any behaviour that is deemed, in the judgement of the Principal or in his absence, an Associate Principal, to undermine the authority of a member of staff or adversely affect the health and safety of a member of the community, may result a student being suspended from school.
+Suspension - Any behaviour that is deemed, in the judgement of the Principal or in their absence, a Head of Phase, to undermine the authority of a member of staff or adversely affect the health and safety of a member of the community, may result a student being suspended from school.
 This would normally be for I to 5 days but in very exceptional circumstances could be up to 45 days in any one school year.
 Parents/carers will be expected to bring the student back to school to be formally reintegrated.
 On return from a suspension, students will spend at least one day of reflection in the Behaviour Support Base.